GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/text_input/index.md

 - You can't change the **Z order** of the object.
 - You can't use **effects** with the object.
 - Be careful if you use the object in a scene with a moving camera or if you rotate/move the object.
-It might be slightly desynchronised from the rest of the rendered game.
+It might be slightly desynchronized from the rest of the rendered game.
 This can create a weird effect for the player.

 In general, prefer to use the object on **a static screen** and ensure that the keyboard on mobile devices won't hide critical information.